RobustInsight/ConstScene/README.md

 For more detailed instructions on code usage and customization, refer to the [Code Documentation](code/README.md).

-## License
-This dataset and code are released under the [MIT License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Contact
 For questions or inquiries, please contact: